Studsministern/1DT305-Applied-IoT-Project/README.md

 The project is made up of a Raspberry Pi Pico WH (henceforth called **RP2**) with two sensors to measure air temperature, air humidity, and the soil moisture for an indoor plant.
 The data is sent via Wi-Fi to a backend, where the data is stored.
 A dashboard is then used to display the stored data to the user.

-> TBD: Storage solution, vizualisation solution, approximate build time.
+> TODO: Write storage solution and vizualisation solution.

 The goal of this project is being able to visualize and predict the soil humidity for an indoor plant, and notify the user when the plant should be watered.
 As both air temperature and air humidity is measured, the goal is that the prediction of when the plant needs to be watered can be improved based on this data.
 I will use this IoT device as a way for reminding me when to water my plants, as I have always been bad at taking care of them.
 Additionally, it will give me a great amount of experience with: